HOME SIRES COWS PHOTOS FOR SALE BEFORE YOU BUY BULLMASTIFFS

-Another animal we breed and raise on our farm are Scottish Highland cattle.
+We breed and raise Scottish Highland cattle.
 We chose Highland cattle because of the steep pastures and woodlands of our farm and the hardy nature of these beautiful animals.
 Our herd eats brush and weeds with as much vigor as they attack grass.
-We have about 100 acres of pasture that has not been grazed for years and our herd is well on its way to cleaning up the former pastured areas.
-They eat ten year old raspberry and blackberry bushes right to the ground and clean up 45 degree slopes that we thought only our goats could traverse.
+We have over 100 acres of pasture that has not been grazed for years and our herd is well on its way to cleaning up the former pastured areas.
+They eat ten year old raspberry and blackberry thickets right to the ground and clean up 45 degree slopes that we thought only our goats could traverse.

 About 125 acres of our farm is fenced and used for pasture.
 We live on the west slope of "the Big Ridge" mountain, with elevations ranging from approximately 2600 feet to 4000 feet.
 This is our gentle sloping lower pasture where the cattle stay the winter.
 I am taking the picture about 3200 ft elevation.